Groovy52/Groovy52.github.io/projects/saldnet.md

 The lack of domain-specific datasets and the presence of occluded or specialized objects (e.g., beds and wheelchairs) introduce significant detection difficulty.

 **2) Sensor Noise & Low Resolution**
-Flash LiDAR data are characterized by outliers and indistinct object boundaries.
+Flash LiDAR data are typically characterized by increased outliers and blurred object boundaries.

 **3) Class Imbalance**
 Wheelchairs and beds occur far less frequently than people, resulting in skewed training distributions.